alphasentaurii/northwind-sql-database-project/README.md

 ## Results

 At a significance level of alpha = 0.05, we reject the null hypothesis which states there is no relationship between time of year (season) and sales revenue or volume of units sold.

+# Conclusion + Strategic Recommendations

+- Conclusion & Strategic Recommendations
+    1. 5% is the minimum discount level needed to produce maximum results.
+    - C: Offering discount levels < or > 5% either:
+        a) has no effect on sales revenue and is therefore pointless
+        b) increases loss in revenue despite higher order quantities that could have otherwise been achieved at only 5% discount (thereby maximizing revenue capture/minimizing loss).
+    - R: Stop offering any discount other than 5%.

+    2. Continue to offer discounts in countries where they are effective in producing significantly higher order quantities.
+Stop offering discounts to countries where there is no effect on order quantities in order to minimize lost revenue.

+    3. Focus sales and marketing efforts in regions that produce highest revenue; consider

+    4.

+- Future Work
+    * A. Gather and analyze critical missing data on customer types; investigate possible relationships between customer types and product categories (i.e. do certain customer types purchase certain
+    * C. Investigate possible relationship between regional revenues and shipping cost (i.e. is there a relationship between source (distributor) and destination (shipcountry) that might explain lower revenues in regions that are farther away in physical/geographic distance.

 # Future Work